-- A. There shall be eight provincial competitions that will terminate the volleyball season.
+A. There shall be eight provincial competitions that will terminate the volleyball season.
 All competitions will be held on the fourth weekend in November.

-- B. Format
+B. Format

-- I. 1A Format
+I. 1A Format

-Two pools of five will be determined by the Volleyball Commissioners using the summary of volleyball provincial seeding.
-At the completion of the round robin, the top three teams from each section will advance to an elimination match; the first place team from each section receives a bye, the second place teams play the third place teams from the opposite section.
-The winners of the two matches play the first place teams to determine the finalists.
+Two pools of five will be determined by the Ranking Committee.
+At the completion of the round robin, At the completion of the round robin, the top four teams from each section will advance to an elimination bracket; the first place teams play the fourth place teams, the second place teams play the third place teams from the opposite section.
 All round robin and playoff games shall consist of rally point scoring, the best two of three games; first two to 25 points, third game to 15 points, all played to a two point difference with no cap.

-If the 12-team provincial format is chosen, it will follow the same format as 2A & 3A
+If the 12-team provincial format is chosen, it will follow the same format as 2A / 3A

 II.
-2A & 3A Format
+2A / 3A Format